LTUC/prep-course-py-03/Day08/Task/README.md

     | Mid-Senior | 1000 | 1500 |
     | Junior     | 500  | 1000 |

-5. You will create a render method to render each employee's name with their salary on the home page using `document. write()` or you can use `innerHTML` to display them.
+5.you have to console.log each  employee object:
+    - Full Name
+    - Salary

-- The output of the render function in the browser should look like this:
+- The output of the consoles  browser should look like this:
 ```js
 Employee name: Ghazi Samer
 Employee salary: 1728